-- Professor of law at the University of Pennsylvania
+* Professor of law at the University of Pennsylvania

-- Proponent of critical race theory
+* Proponent of critical race theory

-- Views America as a nation awash in racism
+* Views America as a nation awash in racism

-- Believes that (nonwhite) minority status confers the privilege of interpreting the law as one pleases
+* Believes that (nonwhite) minority status confers the privilege of interpreting the law as one pleases

 A longtime, outspoken advocate of racial separatism—particularly as an antidote to the supposedly continuing oppression of black Americans—Austin has made cultural and ethnic discord a central theme of her courses, which consider legal issues through the prism of identity politics.
-One of her seminars—“Advanced Torts: Intentional Torts and the Intersection of Race, Gender & Class”—examines “the law of intentional torts from the perspective of intergroup and intragroup conflict.”
-The course teaches students to analyze legal disputes “from the perspective of groups of subordinate status,” a category that Austin subdivides into “race, ethnicity, gender, sexual orientation, age, religion, or class.”
+As author David Horowitz points out in his 2006 book The Professors, one of Austin’s seminars—“Advanced Torts: Intentional Torts and the Intersection of Race, Gender & Class”—examines, in the words of the course description, “the law of intentional torts from the perspective of intergroup and intragroup conflict.”
+This seminar teaches students to analyze legal disputes “from the perspective of groups of subordinate status,” a category that Austin subdivides into “race, ethnicity, gender, sexual orientation, age, religion, or class.”
 In short, “Advanced Torts” encourages students—especially nonwhite minorities—to regard the law not as a body of rules applicable equally to all citizens, but rather as an infinitely malleable concept subordinate to one’s perceived identity.
 Moreover, students are taught that minority status confers the privilege of interpreting the law as one pleases.
-“I rely fairly heavily on culture as being the base on which you begin to build so that your authorities come from the culture and not outside of the culture,” says Austin, explaining that minority communities require an “alternative source of authority.”
+“I rely fairly heavily on culture as being the base on which you begin to build so that your authorities come from the culture and not outside of the culture,” said Austin in an October 1999 interview with the Legal Oral History Project, explaining that minority communities require an “alternative source of authority.”

-In her published articles, she has exhorted African Americans to reject the distinction between lawful and unlawful activity as the imposed strictures of an oppressive white society.
-Deriding “conformity to law” as one of those “traditional values” that often “intensif[y] divisions within the black community,” Austin countenances certain types of illegal “hustling” that, by her telling, occupy the “good middle ground between straightness and more extreme forms of lawbreaking.”
-Such relatively harmless hustlers, she explains, include “clerks in stores [who] cut their friends a break on merchandise, and pilfering employees [who] spread their contraband around the neighborhood.”
+In City Journal, Manhattan Institute scholar Heather Mac Donald points out that Austin, in her published articles, has exhorted African Americans to reject the distinction between lawful and unlawful activity as the imposed strictures of an overbearing white power structure.
+Asserting that “the black community should embrace the criminals within its midst as a form of resistance to white oppression,” Austin regards “conformity to law” as one of those “traditional values” that often “intensif[y] divisions within the black community.”
+Thus she countenances certain types of illegal “hustling” that, by her own telling, occupy the “good middle ground between straightness and more extreme forms of lawbreaking.”
+Such relatively harmless hustlers, Austin explains, include “clerks in stores [who] cut their friends a break on merchandise, and pilfering employees [who] spread their contraband around the neighborhood.”

-Austin was a focal point of controversy in 1990, when she was a visiting professor at Harvard Law School.
+Austin was a focal point of nationwide controversy in 1990, when she was a visiting professor at Harvard Law School.
 At that time, Harvard professor Derrick Bell—explaining that black female law students were in desperate need of “role models” like Austin—issued a “non-negotiable demand” that the school hire her as a tenured faculty member.
 When Harvard would not cave to Bell’s pressure, the professor protested by taking a leave of absence from his teaching post.

 For additional information on Regina Austin, click here.